Electronegativity: Variation of electronegativity with oxidation number

 In inorganic chemistry, it is common to consider a single value of electronegativity to be valid for most "normal" situations.
 While this approach has the advantage of simplicity, it is clear that the electronegativity of an element is not an invariable atomic property and, in particular, increases with the oxidation state of the element.

 Allred used the Pauling method to calculate separate electronegativities for different oxidation states of the handful of elements (including tin and lead) for which sufficient data were available.
 However, for most elements, there are not enough different covalent compounds for which bond dissociation energies are known to make this approach feasible.
-This is particularly true of the transition elements, where quoted electronegativity values are usually, of necessity, averages over several different oxidation states and where trends in electronegativity are harder to see as a result.

 The chemical effects of this increase in electronegativity can be seen both in the structures of oxides and halides and in the acidity of oxides and oxoacids.
 Hence CrO3 and Mn2O7 are acidic oxides with low melting points, while Cr2O3 is amphoteric and Mn2O3 is a completely basic oxide.

-The effect can also be clearly seen in the dissociation constants pKa of the oxoacids of chlorine.
-The effect is much larger than could be explained by the negative charge being shared among a larger number of oxygen atoms, which would lead to a difference in pKa of log10(1/4) = –0.6 between hypochlorous acid and perchloric acid.
+The effect can also be seen in the dissociation constants pKa of the oxoacids of chlorine.
+The effect is much larger than could be explained by the negative charge being shared among a larger number of oxygen atoms, which would lead to a difference in pKa of log10(1/4) = −0.6 between hypochlorous acid and perchloric acid.
 As the oxidation state of the central chlorine atom increases, more electron density is drawn from the oxygen atoms onto the chlorine, diminishing the partial negative charge of individual oxygen atoms.
 At the same time, the positive partial charge on the hydrogen increases with a higher oxidation state.
 This explains the observed increased acidity with an increasing oxidation state in the oxoacids of chlorine.

 Electronegativity and hybridization scheme

 The electronegativity of an atom changes depending on the hybridization of the orbital employed in bonding.
 Electrons in s orbitals are held more tightly than electrons in p orbitals.
 Hence, a bond to an atom that employs an spx hybrid orbital for bonding will be more heavily polarized to that atom when the hybrid orbital has more s character.
 That is, when electronegativities are compared for different hybridization schemes of a given element, the order χ(sp^{3}) < χ(sp^{2}) < χ(sp) holds (the trend should apply to non-integer hybridization indices as well).
-While this holds true in principle for any main-group element, values for the hybridization-specific electronegativity are most frequently cited for carbon.
-In organic chemistry, these electronegativities are frequently invoked to predict or rationalize bond polarities in organic compounds containing double and triple bonds to carbon.